 The country is no more racist, sexist and nationalist than it was a day before.
 The margins of victory in Florida, Pennsylvania, Michigan and Wisconsin were so thin that but for a few causes we could have easily seen Clinton elected.

 I’ve been under no illusion that a Clinton victory would have made the bigoted people who voted for Trump any less racist, sexist or xenophobic.
 I’m also clear that disenfranchised racist, sexist and xenophobic people are a significant force in the United States, and they want “their country back.”
-They’ve been working towards those ends for some time now.
+They’ve been working toward those ends for some time now.

 I live in the South, where access to women’s health care has been restricted for generations; mass incarceration is as central to the culture as gumbo; schools and elected representation are taken away from black school districts like parents take away children’s toys; and a former Klansman can not only run for office but run on the coattails of the eventual president-elect.
 I know too well what may be in store.